barcek/deye/README.md

 ## Script

-The script can be run with the command `./deye` while in the same directory, and from elsewhere using the pattern `path/to/deye`.
-It can be run from any directory with `deye` by a) placing it in the '/bin' or '/usr/bin' directory and b) making it executable, if not already, with `chmod +x deye`.
+The script can be run with the command `./deye` while in the same directory, and from elsewhere using the pattern `path/to/deye`, by first making it executable, if not already, with `chmod +x deye`.
+Once executable, it can be run from any directory with the simpler `deye` by placing it in the '/bin' or '/usr/bin' directory.

 The hashbang at the top of the file assumes the presence of Bash, the `deno run` command that Deno itself is installed.